 Talking about food should be fun!
 Chowhound is all about the friendly sharing of information, so if you disagree with someone, make sure you are still being respectful.
 Comments made online can read a bit harsher than if they were said in person, so give others the benefit of the doubt if they seem less than friendly.

 The information you share about a restaurant or business is only helpful if it paints an honest picture of what to expect.
 Please be accurate and detailed about the food, service, and general experience you had at a restaurant.
-If you’re connected to a restaurant or business, or get special treatment because the owners know you, be sure to read our FAQ before posting.
+If you’re connected to a restaurant or its owners or staff, or if you get special treatment in a restaurant, please be sure to disclose that when you post about it.

 Focus on Food

 There are lots of food-related subjects to talk about and lots of angles to approach them from, so there shouldn’t be any shortage of things to discuss.
 Of course, discussions drift, and sometimes issues that are only tangentially about food come up.
-Try to stay focused on food.
+Try to stay focused on food and if the conversation gets off track, please try to bring it back to the topic.

 If you get a great tip from Chowhound, the best way of saying thanks is to report back on where and what you ate, and how it turned out.
 More opinions are always helpful!